 Under 20,000 dollars

 Vehicle type affects daily convenience.
-A compact sedan works well for most campuses because it balances efficiency and ease of parking.
-Models like the Honda Civic and Toyota Corolla are often chosen for predictable handling and wide service support.
+A compact sedan works well on most campuses because it balances efficiency and ease of parking.
+Models like the Honda Civic and Toyota Corolla are frequently chosen for predictable handling and wide service support.

 Hatchbacks and small SUVs offer added flexibility.
-The Subaru Forester suits regions with changing weather, while the Toyota Prius appeals to drivers focused on fuel efficiency for short trips.
+The Subaru Forester suits regions with changing weather, while the Toyota Prius appeals to drivers focused on fuel efficiency across short trips.
+Hatchbacks such as the Mazda3 provide more than 47 cubic feet of cargo space with the seats folded down, which matters on move-in day.

 Is 1,500 Dollars Enough for a First Car?